 I started traveling in 2010 in a van, clocking in more than 60,000 miles of travel – all over the West, from the Pacific to Texas – in the first four years.
 What started primarily as weekend road trips quickly escalated to week-long, then multi-week, and multi-month road trips.
-By the end of 2011 I could not sit in a single location more than a few days so I began full-time living in the van.
-At the new year of 2014/2015 I attended a small nomad get together in the desert outside of Borrego Springs, California.
-It is here that I met Kerri and quickly fell for her, and we started traveling together.
+By the end of 2011 I began full-time living on the road, in the van.
+At the new year of 2014/2015 I attended a small nomad get together in the desert outside of Borrego Springs, California where I met Kerri and quickly fell for her, and we started traveling together.
 She has brought me all over the country to hike, backpack, and kayak places I would never have gone.
-Now, besides being a part-time Captain of our sailboat, I dabble as an indie-app developer.
+Now, besides being a co-skipper of our sailboat, I dabble as an indie-app developer.

 Kerri – Code slinger, cocktail stirrer, fungi hunter, unitasker, weird food taster, owns mostly every single Apple product.